Merenguelkl/DDT/readme.md

 ---

-This repository is the official PyTorch implementation of DDT: Dual-branch Deformable Transformer for image denoising published on ICME 2023.
+This repository is the official PyTorch implementation of DDT: Dual-branch Deformable Transformer for image denoising, ICME 2023.

 ## Installation